evennia/evennia/docs/sphinx/source/wiki/Attributes.rst

 more, but has the advantage of clarity and portability: If you plan to distribute your code to others, it's recommended you use explicit assignment.
 This avoids weird errors when your users don't happen to use the save persistence setting as you.
+The Evennia server distribution always use explicit assignment everywhere.

 What types of data can I save?
 ------------------------------